JWalshe86/Mickey-Mouse-Memory-Game/README.md

 in the variable 'howPlay'.
 When howPlay was logged it kept reading 'null'.
 When one tried the JS in the html it worked.
 One researched this issue in [stackoverflow: Javascript only working when inside the html document](https://stackoverflow.com/questions/44160340/javascript-only-working-when-inside-the-html-document).
 On the final line of answers heres someone mentioned ensuring both js files and html files were in the same document.
 When one did this the issue was resolved.
+- The queryselector for the overlay was also selecting the classes for the bubble pop ups.
+This meant they bubbles wouldn't pop.
+It took some time to realise to specify the queryselector for the overlay, so it wouldn't interfere with the bubbles popping up.

 # Unfixed bugs